YonkoSam/wasenderapi-python/docs/contacts.md

 ## Initializing the SDK

-All examples assume you have initialized the `WasenderClient` as follows.
-You can place this in a central part of your application or at the beginning of your script.
+All examples assume you have initialized the SDK.
+The examples in this document primarily use an asynchronous client.

 ```python
 # contact_examples_setup.py